HITXinWang/CNMC/README.md

 ```

 ### Testing
-Correspondingly, you may create a '.yml' file similar to the above training file, to test the trained model.
+Correspondingly, you may create/edit a '.yml' file in the path 'options/train/', to test the trained model.
+The structure of the yml file for testing, is similar to the above yml file for training.

 ## <a name="cite"></a> Citation
 Please cite us and star this repo, if our work is useful for your research.
 Thanks!